Bank bosses should pay for trader errors - fund managers

 TURMOIL

-The survey reflects growing frustration among asset managers upset by the scale of market turmoil caused by reckless bankers in recent years, with the shock of Societe Generale's (SOGN.PA) 5 billion euro hit at the hands of trader Jerome Kerviel still fresh in their minds.
+The survey reflects growing frustration among asset managers upset by the scale of market turmoil caused by reckless bankers in recent years, with the shock of Societe Generale's 5 billion euro ($6.8 billion) hit at the hands of trader Jerome Kerviel still fresh in their minds.

 Frederic Oudea, CEO of France's No.2 bank, whose shares have slumped by almost 50 percent since June on the back of worries about its future funding, is still struggling to win back investor trust.